 - ½ cup Capsicum (Cubed)

-- 2 tbsp Mango Pickle Masala with Oil
+- 2 tablespoon Mango Pickle Masala with Oil

 - Heat mustard oil in a pan.